mcanan/min-php-framework/tests/README.md

 #### Instructions

-Before a commit please run test.sh.
+Before a commit please run tests.sh.

-All test must be passed.
+All tests must be passed.

 #### Requirements